BenjaminBossan/hacking-game/README.md

   - To win the round, your score must meet or exceed the current required points (shown at the bottom).
 After a win, the required points increase.
   - If you run out of time, have no legal moves, or the final score is too low, you lose the round.
   - If you lose, you may click **"Show Winning Path"** to view one possible solution.

+- **Chase new high scores**
+  - After each win, the next breach becomes more difficult.
+  - Beat your high score by breaching deeper and deeper.

+- **Tip**
+  - Hover over a tile to preview the score.

 ## Screenshots